Deer Park, New York: History

 Deer Park is located in the pine barrens in the northeastern corner of the town of Babylon.
-It grew out of Jacob Conklin's 1610 settlement of the Half Way Hollow Hills, later known as Wheatley Heights.
+The town originally grew out of Jacob Conklin's 1610 settlement of the Half Way Hollow Hills, later known as Wheatley Heights.
 Charles Wilson started what is now Deer Park in 1853 about eleven years after the Long Island Rail Road arrived in 1842-when he established a large and productive farm.
 A post office was opened in 1851, closed in 1872 and re-opened on July 1, 1873.
 Deer Park had an elementary school in 1874.
 Prior to 1923, the Deer Park School District took in Deer Park and Wyandanch.

 Farming was a staple of this small town for most of its history.
 Known as the "fruit basket" of New York state, the area was also famed for its dahlia cultivation.
-It was not until the effects of the post-World War II boom reached Deer Park that its economy ceased to be agricultural.
+It was not until the effects of the post–World War II boom reached Deer Park that its economy ceased to be agricultural.

 Deer Park had two industries before 1940: the Walker and Conklin firm baked red bricks in West Deer Park (now Wheatley Heights), and the Golden Pickle Works (1902) prepared pickles in Deer Park.
 Deer Park was the locale of the Edgewood State Hospital (1938–1969)-originally a tuberculosis sanatorium, and later an Army hospital during World War II.
 The Fairchild Engine and Airplane Corporation established a factory in Deer Park in 1956.

 In 1946, the former Deer Park Airport opened.
 It operated until 1974; the land was subsequently redeveloped.